Skip to main navigation Skip to main content

 Can I speed up the permit approval process?

-DEP recognizes the compressed timelines associated with starting up or expanding a business.
+The Department of Environmental Protection recognizes the compressed timelines associated with starting up or expanding a business.
 Therefore, the department is committed to reviewing applications as rapidly as possible while ensuring accuracy for all approvals.
-Applicants proposing large-scale, complex, or controversial projects or major modifications to existing permits are encouraged to request a pre-authorization meeting with the appropriate agency staff.
+Applicants proposing large-scale, complex projects, or major modifications to existing permits are encouraged to request a pre-authorization meeting with the appropriate agency staff.
 The following tips will help expedite the process:

 • Determine all permits necessary for intended activities (including local authorizations).